Study of CKM angle $\gamma$ sensitivity using flavor untagged $B^0_s\rightarrow \tilde{D}^{(*)0}\phi$ decays: Prospective on the sensitivity to for Run and for the full High-Luminosity LHC (HL-LHC) LHCb datasets

 \section{Prospective on the sensitivity to $\gamma$ for Run $1-3$ and for the full High-Luminosity LHC (HL-LHC) LHCb datasets}

 The prospective on the sensitivity to the CKM angle $\gamma$ with $\BsDtphi$ decays have also been studied for the foreseen LHCb integrated luminosities at the end of the LHC Run 3 and for the possible full HL-LHC future LHCb program.
 According to Ref.~\cite{lhcbupgrade}, the LHCb trigger efficiency will be improved by a factor of 2, at the beginning of LHC Run 3.
 The full expected LHCb dataset of $pp$ collisions at $\sqrt{s}=13$ TeV, corresponding to the sum of Run 1, 2, and 3 LHCb dataset should be equal to 23\invfb by 2025, while, it is expected to be 300\invfb by the second half of the 2030 decade.
 The final integrated LHCb luminosity accounts for a LHCb detector upgrade phase II.
+In the following, the projected event yields as listed in Table~\ref{tab:yields}, after 2025 and after 2038 have been scaled by a factor $F_{later}=6.3$ and $90$, respectively and with uncertainties on observables as $1/\sqrt{F_{later}}$.